xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 Then run `pod install` to install these dependencies.

 You can then start using one of ML Kit's default models.
 We will use the image labelling model.
-For this purpose we create a `UIViewController` as follows:
+For this purpose, we create a `UIViewController` as follows:

 ```swift
 import FirebaseMLVision